timruffles/values/README.md

 for(var i=0; i < 1e5; i++) new Person(Math.random().toString(),Math.random());
 ```

-we use 10mb of memory: 4mb for the points, and 6mb for the people (2mb for names).
+we use 10mb of memory: 4mb for the points, and 6mb for the people.

 Does this matter?
-It depends on your application.
+It depends.
 The above is a worst case as none of the instances or strings are shared.
-However, since value semantics make sense when you have values that are identical, 200k value objects in 10mb (or 1million in 50mb) gives you a lot of room.
+However, since value semantics make sense when you have values that are identical, 200k value objects in 10mb (or 1 million in 50mb) gives your application a lot of room.

 ## Modification/extension